-Students who have been issued with a Completion of Procedures letter may be able to complain to the Office of the Independent Adjudicator (OIA) if they remain dissatisfied with a final decision of the University, providing that their complaint is eligible under its Rules, which are available on the OIA website at http://www.oiahe.org.uk
+Students who have been issued with a Completion of Procedures letter may be able to complain to the Office of the Independent Adjudicator (OIA) if they remain dissatisfied with a final decision of the University, providing

 Automatic extensions

 Students will be offered one opportunity across all modules per academic year to submit for an automatic extension for up to 7 days.
 This applies to all modes of study.